89

 Key to subspecies:

-Postero-ventral edge of shell (carapace/valve) with not more than 18-20
+Postero-ventral edge of shell (carapace/valve) with not

 - Not recorded from the Philippines.